Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - Big O of quicksort:
   - Time complexity (best and average) is O(n log n)
   - Time complexity (worst) is O(n²)
+    - i.e. if array is already sorted, whole thing will need to be